-Here’s an interesting statistic.
-Over 65% of us will experience uncomfortable gut symptoms in any three month period such as bloating, cramping, gas or unexplained tiredness.
+Did you know that over 65% of us will experience uncomfortable gut symptoms in any three-month period such as bloating, cramping, gas or unexplained tiredness but most of us won’t do anything about it?

-Many of us will explain it away as being diet related or stress.
-Some will Google irritable bowel syndrome or put it down to ‘not being as young or as fit as we used to be’.
-Even fewer of us will ask our doctor about our symptoms.
-But in many cases that ‘gut feeling’ that something’s not right, is worth trusting.
+A few of us will explain it away as being diet related or due to stress.
+Some will Google ‘irritable bowel syndrome’ or put it down to ‘not being as young or as fit as we used to be’.
+Even fewer of us will ask our GP about our symptoms.
+But in many cases that ‘gut feeling’ you may have that something is not right, is worth trusting.

 Symptoms To Watch Out For/